rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 I may be obvious to some of you, but it was not obvious to me: programming is largely an empirical process.
 I will argue that the pragmatic empirical mindset is also dominant.

 What the others mean, how they reason, or what is important to them are the contexts in human communication.
 Communication without the basis of common interest is hard.
-Good communication requires an effort of understanding these contexts.
+Good communication requires an effort of understanding these contexts (we call it finding a common language).
 IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (especially about FP).
 In this post I will try to present my honest opinions about the empirical and deductive mindsets.
 You may disagree with my opinions, please let me know if you do.
 The point is to get these contexts right and to have all of us think about them a little.

 Fairness and lack of bias are rare but beautiful if encountered in human interactions.
 My programming interests